voxels/ToyPhotoGallery/README.md

 ```
 5) Set the **allowClientClassCreation** parse server configuration setting to FALSE
 6) Create an Administrator Role and an admin user with that role
-7) Set the ACL for the EXIF and Resource classes to 'public>read', 'administrator>read+write'
+7) Set the ACL for the Resource classes to 'public>read', 'administrator>read+write'
-8) Configure for HTTPS if necessary
+8) [Configure](https://docs.bitnami.com/aws/apps/parse/#how-to-enable-https-support-with-ssl-certificates) for HTTPS if necessary

 ```